|

 ·

-obstacles such as jumps, barrel turns or whatever creative obstacle
+such as jumps, barrel turns or whatever creative

-that does not slow down this exciting portion of the race.
+obstacle that does not slow down this exciting portion

 ·